cube-js/cube/docs/content/Configuration/Downstream/PowerBI.md

 ---

 <InfoBox>

-The SQL API and Extended Support for BI Tools workshop is on June 22nd at 9-10:30 am PT!
-You'll have the opportunity to learn the latest on Cube's [SQL API](https://cube.dev/blog/expanded-bi-support/).
+  <b>The SQL API and Extended Support for BI Tools</b> workshop on June 22, 2022.<br/>
+  You'll have the opportunity to learn the latest on Cube's <a href="https://cube.dev/blog/expanded-bi-support/">SQL API.</a><br />

-You can register for the workshop at [the event page](https://cube.dev/events/sql-api). 👈
+  Check out the agenda and resigter for the workshop today on the <a href="https://cube.dev/events/sql-api">event page</a> 👈
 </InfoBox>

 <WarningBox heading={`Power BI support is in preview`}>